Georgia Tech looks for changes in Year 3 of Collins era - NewsBreak

 Georgia Tech looks for changes in Year 3 of Collins era

-ATLANTA — With season three upcoming for the coach Geoff Collins era at Georgia Tech, words and phrases like “re-building” and “re-shaping” may no longer be pliable.
+ATLANTA (AP) -- With season three upcoming for the coach Geoff Collins era at Georgia Tech, words and phrases like "re-building" and "re-shaping" may no longer be pliable.
 The Yellow Jackets have been dreadful in the first two seasons after option offense afficiando Paul Johnson retired.
 Georgia Tech has gone 3-9 and 3-7 in its first two tries with Collins as head coach.
-It being 2021, Collins and Georgia Tech fans are looking for things to start turning around.www.sandiegouniontribune.com
+It being 2021, Collins and Georgia Tech fans are looking for things to start turning around.www.semoball.com

 Comments / 0